CedricAllain/dripp/README.md

-# dripp_neurips_2021
+# DriPP: Driven Point Processes to Model Stimuli Induced Patterns in M/EEG Signals

-DriPP: Driven Point Processes to Model Stimuli Induced Patterns in M/EEG Signals
+This repository is the official implementation of DriPP: Driven Point Processes to Model Stimuli Induced Patterns in M/EEG Signals.